cssanimation/cssanimation.github.io/weekly/index.md

 title: CSS Animation Weekly
 ---

-A weekly roundup of all the latest CSS animation articles and inspiration, curated by [Donovan Hutchinson](https://twitter.com/donovanh).
+A weekly roundup of all the latest CSS animation articles and inspiration.
+Subscribe now and never miss an issue.

 Join **4,500** other subscribers today.